64MM4-KN1F3/dear.inheadlights/src/content/b/italo-calvino-infinite-cities-pt1.md

 ## Tuning Environment

 Python is great but I can't remember the number of times I've ended up in python-dependency hell.
-To avoid this I recommend the use of uv to set up your environment. uv rolls together package management, package management and other much-needed quality-of-life capabilities for python scripting and projects.
+To avoid this I recommend the use of uv to set up your environment. uv rolls together package management, environment management and other much-needed quality-of-life capabilities for python scripting and projects.

 Grab [uv](https://github.com/astral-sh/uv) with homebrew (or OS package manager of your choice):
 ```shell